denismakogon/denismakogon.github.io/_posts/2022-05-31-introduction-to-project-panama-part-1.markdown

 Technically, a lookup may fail, so properly handling such failure will be covered in an upcoming article.

-### 2. Build a descriptor of a function you are calling.
+### 2. Build a descriptor of the function you are calling

 Once we know where _C printf_ resides, we need to define the _printf_ descriptor that consists of a result type and accepted parameters.
 It's worth mentioning that native functions like _printf_ called as variadic functions.